 Editor’s note: The following article was completed by sangha member Mary Jotai Rosendale just as she learned that her canine companion, Wally Barker, had liver cancer.
-Wally died today (May 6) while he was in surgery.
+Wally died on May 6 while he was in surgery.

 Present Moment, Wonderful Moment